-- Predicted 24-hour average and annual concentrations of PM10 due to the Project in isolation comply with the relevant air quality objectives at all sensitive receptors, in all modelled Project scenarios, with the application of the proposed proactive dust management system. - Predicted cumulative concentrations of PM10 were found to be elevated at the one closest sensitive receptor and comply with the relevant air quality objectives at all other sensitive receptors.
-To address the risk of elevated cumulative concentrations of PM10, Project dust emissions will be managed using a proactive dust management system whereby background dust levels in the region will be monitored and mine operations will be altered when background levels are elevated.
+- Predicted 24-hour average and annual concentrations of PM10 due to the Project in isolation comply with the relevant air quality objectives at all sensitive receptors, in all modelled Project scenarios, with the application of the proactive dust management system. - Predicted cumulative concentrations of PM10 were found to be elevated at the closest sensitive receptor and comply with the relevant air quality objectives at all other sensitive receptors, with the application of the proactive dust management system. - To further address the risk of elevated cumulative concentrations of PM10, Project dust emissions will be managed using a proactive dust management system whereby background dust levels in the region will be monitored and mine operations will be altered when background levels are elevated, such as during bushfires, dust storms and regional dust events. - South32's Eagle Downs mine assets are workplaces and, therefore, any potential particulate matter exposure should be considered as a workplace exposure matter.

-PM{2.5}
+$PM{2.5}$

-• Predicted 24-hour average and annual concentrations of PM{2.5} due to the Project comply with the relevant air quality objective at all sensitive receptors, in all modelled Project scenarios, in isolation and cumulatively.
+Predicted 24-hour average and annual concentrations of PM{2.5} due to the Project comply with the relevant air quality objective at all sensitive receptors, in all modelled Project scenarios, in isolation and cumulatively.